 Do you know about the health benefits of potassium?
-Make sure you’re getting enough of this important nutrient!
+You might be surprised how important it is for your health to get enough of this important nutrient!

 If you have high blood pressure, you may want to try not only cutting back on sodium, but also eating more potassium-rich foods.
 Sufficient potassium intake also lowers your risk for stroke and heart disease and improves bone strength and muscle function.

 The RDA for potassium is 4700mg.
 If you only eat a serving or two of fruits and vegetables each day, you’re probably falling short, though you can also get some from dairy, meat, and fish.
-You can’t store potassium, so try to get plenty every day.
+You can’t store potassium, so try to get plenty every day from the sources of potassium listed below.

-Get the health benefits of potassium — high-potassium foods to add to your diet
+Get the health benefits of potassium — foods rich in potassium to add to your diet

-(Note that cooking methods will affect how much potassium remains in your food.
+Note that cooking methods will affect how much potassium remains in your food.
 Boiling a potato, for instance, halves the amount of potassium it contains.
-Bake, saute, or steam vegetables to preserve potassium.
-Also watch for sodium in canned foods like beans and tomato products, as the balance of sodium and potassium in your diet is important.)

 - Avocado, 1 medium: 975 mg